I received the following email yesterday:

 We have been home for almost a month and it is nothing like I thought it would be.
 I know I sound ungrateful and shallow, but I don’t feel anything like love for this beautiful child.
 I have dreamed of her and wanted her for so long, but now I feel like a stranger to her.
 She doesn’t feel like mine and I know she really isn’t mine.
 I know you talked about this issue but I never thought it would happen to me.
 Even though I’m not related to her, I thought I would fall completely in love regardless, but that hasn’t happened.
 I think I’ve made the biggest mistake of my life and I have no one to blame but myself since my husband wanted to stop a long time ago.
 I’m ashamed to tell him or anyone else any of this.

-I have talked with enough women to believe that surrogacy and donor egg and adoption can impact the immediacy of your feelings of love.
+I have talked with enough women to believe that surrogacy, donor egg, and adoption can impact the immediacy of your feelings of love.
 You haven’t had the intimacy of the past nine months to develop these feelings.
 Many moms through surrogacy or adoption do “fall in love” with their baby during the pregnancy, but some don’t.
-The good news is that you have the rest of your life grow in love with this child.
+The good news is that you have the rest of your life growing in love with this child.
 This will be easier if you stop longing for the romanticized ideal of instantaneous love.

 The depth of your despair, however, should not be taken lightly.
-Post baby depression is real and is not dependent exclusively on the hormonal upheaval of birth.
+Post-baby depression is real and is not dependent exclusively on the hormonal upheaval of birth.
 Adoptive parents and parents through surrogacy can and do experience depression after the child comes home.
-In part, I suspect it is the natural let down after achieving a long sought after goal.
-In part it’s also because the first months of parenthood can be unexpectedly lonely and hard.
-These feelings are so common we’ve done a number of shows on them ( Parenting kids conceived through Assisted Reproduction, Surrogacy , Are you Ready to Move to Donor Eggs or Sperm?, Parenting Through Surrogacy, Parenting after Infertility, What 3rd Party Reproduction Can Learn from Adoption, Nurture vs Nature — Which Trumps in Parenting) Unfortunately, our society rarely talks about these darker parts of new parenthood.
+I partly suspect it is the natural letdown after achieving a long-sought-after goal.
+In part, it’s also because the first months of parenthood can be unexpectedly lonely and hard.
+These feelings are so common we’ve done a number of shows on them.
+Unfortunately, our society rarely talks about these darker parts of new parenthood.

 Loneliness can hit new moms through surrogacy and adoption particularly hard.
-Pregnancy and pregnancy related activities, like child birth classes and breastfeeding classes, are a great way to find other women who are soon to be going through the trials of early motherhood.
-However, once your child arrives the opportunities explode if you look for them.
+Pregnancy and pregnancy-related activities, like childbirth and breastfeeding classes, are great ways to find other women who will soon be going through the trials of early motherhood.
+However, once your child arrives, the opportunities explode if you look for them.
 Mommy-and-me type classes are very popular for everything from yoga to running to music.
-Community recreation centers and libraries often have these programs for a very low cost.
-It really helps to have someone to commiserate with when your darling drops a diaper bomb on your white sofa and you haven’t found the time to shave your legs in over a month.
+Community recreation centers and libraries often have these programs very cheaply.
+It really helps to have someone to commiserate with when your darling drops a diaper bomb on your white sofa, and you haven’t found the time to shave your legs in over a month.

 If you have had thoughts of harming your daughter or yourself, immediately tell your husband, a therapist or doctor, and your best friend or someone in your family.
 Have someone nearby to call immediately if you have these feelings.
-This despair doesn’t mean you’re a bad mom, just a mom that needs a little help right now.
+This despair doesn’t mean you’re a bad mom, just a mom who needs some help right now.